hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 ####Subsetting dataset
 Since we only need the feature type and the genomic location information to find the total number of exons, we should only keep columns 1, 3, 4, 5, and 7.

-'cut' is a program that will extract columns from files.
+`cut` is a program that will extract columns from files.
 It is a very good command to know.
-Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1-hg19_genes.gtf) to make sure we have the command correct:
+Let's first try out the `cut` command on a small dataset (just the first 5 lines of chr1-hg19_genes.gtf) to make sure we have the command correct:

 `$ head -n 5 chr1-hg19_genes.gtf | cut -f1,3,4,5,7`

-'-f1,3,4,5,7' means to cut these fields (columns) from the dataset.
+`-f1,3,4,5,7` means to cut these fields (columns) from the dataset.

 	chr1	exon	14362	14829	-
 	chr1	exon	14970	15038	-